NobodysNightmare/screeps-ai/README.md

 The color of the **spawnAttack** flag determines how many attackers are spawned (red = 1; white = 10).

+### Claiming a room

+To claim a room, place a **claim** flag at the position where the first spawn shall be built.
+The room that should spawn the creeps needed for colonization needs a **spawnClaim** flag.

 ## TODOs

 * Use links to collect energy from remote mines at room border